ucsd-cse29/fa24/src/index.md

 We do this for you; as long as you submit a quiz, lecture handout, or do a lab participation in the first two weeks, we will mark you as commencing academic activity.

+**When are the midterms scheduled?**

+The midterms will be flexibly scheduled during the quarter using a testing center.
+More details will come; you will need to set aside some outside-of-class time to do them, but there is not a specific class-wide time you have to put on your calendar.

+**I have a conflict with the final exam time, what can I do?**

+The final exam will also be flexibly scheduled during finals week using a testing center.
+We will likely have times available during the officially scheduled block, but other times will be available as well.